TMCG Health Content

-With this, The Medical Concierge Group (TMCG) partnered with International Livestock Research Institute (ILRI), GSM Association, Global Alliance for Improved Nutrition (GAIN), BMJ, OXFAM and Centre for Agriculture and Bioscience International (CABI) to harness the power of mobile technologies to improve access to information on nutrition-specific behaviors as well as nutrition-sensitive health practices especially for women and children less than 5 years.
+With this, The Medical Concierge Group (TMCG) partnered with International Livestock Research Institute (ILRI), GSM Association, Global Alliance for Improved Nutrition (GAIN), BMJ, OXFAM, and Centre for Agriculture and Bioscience International (CABI) to harness the power of mobile technologies to improve access to information on nutrition-specific behaviors as well as nutrition-sensitive health practices, especially for women and children less than 5 years.

 A total of 14 countries, including 10 countries in Africa (Cote d’Ivoire, Ghana, Malawi, Mozambique, Nigeria, Tanzania, Kenya, Rwanda, Uganda, Zambia) and four countries in South Asia (four out of India, Pakistan, Sri Lanka, Bangladesh and/or Myanmar) are beneficiaries of this initiative.

 Maternal and Neonatal Child Health Content

-The initiative addresses critical gaps in EMTCT through the introduction of digital health tools to support HIV positive pregnant women, new mothers and health providers to improve the quality of HIV care and reduce loss to follow-up.
+The initiative addresses critical gaps in EMTCT through the introduction of digital health tools to support HIV-positive pregnant women, new mothers, and health providers to improve the quality of HIV care and reduce loss to follow-up.

-The service comprises the use of a call centre for a helpline, two way SMS consultations, Interactive Voice Response (IVR) with pre recorded content and intelligent chatbots on social media to provide relevant HIVST information, counseling support and linkage to HIV treatment and prevention services.
+The service comprises the use of a call center for a helpline, two-way SMS consultations, Interactive Voice Response (IVR) with pre-recorded content, and intelligent chatbots on social media to provide relevant HIVST information, counseling support, and linkage to HIV treatment and prevention services.
 This is the first-of-its-kind implementation of mHealth in HIVST in Africa.

 SMS reminders for clients on anti TB treatment for scheduled medicine refills helped improve adherence and completion of TB treatment in supported projects.

 Non Communicable Diseases

 NCDs are projected to become the leading cause of death by 2030.
-The advancement of wireless technologies now make it possible to remotely measure vital signs and have the results wirelessly and securely transmitted to your healthcare provider.
+The advancement of wireless technologies now makes it possible to remotely measure vital signs and have the results wirelessly and securely transmitted to your healthcare provider.

-Lifestyles are changing and as a result so are the needs of the patients we serve.
+Lifestyles are changing and as a result, so are the needs of the patients we serve.
 New modes of patient engagement and care that foster more patient freedom and on-demand support are steadily becoming the norm.

-This remote support comprises voice/video consultations with our call centre medical teams to discuss the readings, reminders for scheduled hospital visit, home visits by mobile medical teams and electronic information exchanges with their specialist doctors for further action.
+This remote support comprises voice/video consultations with our call center medical teams to discuss the readings, reminders for a scheduled hospital visit, home visits by mobile medical teams, and electronic information exchanges with their specialist doctors for further action.